UCI-Visual-Computing-Lab/UCI-Visual-Computing-Lab.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /
-subtitle: <a href='#'>Affiliations</a>.
-Address.
-Contacts.
-Motto.
-Etc.
+subtitle:

 profile:
   align: right
   image: prof_pic.jpg
   image_circular: false # crops the image to make it circular
   more_info: >
-    <p>555 your office number</p>
-    <p>123 your address street</p>
-    <p>Your City, State 12345</p>
+    <p>Xiaohui Xie</p>
+    <p>Professor</p>
+    <p><a url="https://www.cs.uci.edu/">Dept of Computer Science</a></p>
+    <p><a url="https://www.ics.uci.edu/">Bren School of Information and Computer Sciences</a></p>
+    <p><a url="https://www.uci.edu/">University of California, Irvine</a></p>
+    <p>Irvine, CA 92697</p>

-news: true # includes a list of news items
+news: false # includes a list of news items
-selected_papers: true # includes a list of papers marked as "selected={true}"
+selected_papers: false # includes a list of papers marked as "selected={true}"
 social: true # includes social icons at the bottom of the page
 ---

-Write your biography here.
-Tell the world about yourself.
-Link to your favorite [subreddit](http://reddit.com).
-You can put a picture in, too.
-The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.

-Put your address / P.O. box / other info right below your picture.
-You can also disable any of these elements by editing `profile` property of the YAML header of your `_pages/about.md`.
-Edit `_bibliography/papers.bib` and Jekyll will render your [publications page](/al-folio/publications/) automatically.

-Link to your social media connections, too.
-This theme is set up to use [Font Awesome icons](https://fontawesome.com/) and [Academicons](https://jpswalsh.github.io/academicons/), like the ones below.
-Add your Facebook, Twitter, LinkedIn, Google Scholar, or just disable all of them.
+Xiaohui Xie is a full profesor in the Department of Computer Science at [UC Irvine](https://www.uci.edu/), where he has been since 2007.
+He received his PhD from [MIT](https://www.mit.edu/), and completed his postdoctoral training at the Broad Institute of MIT and Harvard University.
+He is interested in AI/machine learning, neural networks, deep learning, and genomics.
+He lives in Irvine, California.

+## Research Interests
+AI/Machine Learning, Neural Networks, Deep Learning, Geonomics